peterussell/peterussell.github.io_old/_posts/2017-01-10-update-2-ir-checkride.md

 The spirit of Jimmy Doolittle has smiled upon me and I'm happy to report the instrument rating checkride was a success.
-The ride was a 3 hour oral, and 2.2 hour flight test, split over two days (due to a failed turn coordinator).
-It was a really fun, and fairly intense, checkride - and I'm really happy to have done the rating.
+The ride was a 3 hour oral, and 2.2 hour flight test, split over two days due to a failed turn coordinator.
+It was a really fun, fairly intense checkride; I'm really happy to have done the rating.

 I've decided to go for the commercial multi-engine rating, and set up [cpl.peterussell.me][cpl] for study notes and flight debriefs.
 Looking